Understanding The Free Edge Of Your Nails: What Does It Mean?

 nailicy

-Definition: The free edge of the nail is the visible part that extends beyond the nail bed
+The free edge is the part of the nail that extends beyond the fingertip or toe

 nailicy